Holly-Horwood/keto_pantry/README.md

 **Home/Index**

 - Any errors found via validators were corrected.
 The user clicked on registration and filled out the registration form before logging out and back in again to test that login was also working.
 The user also clicked on all navbar tabs to ensure each page loaded as expected and clicked on the 'start shopping' button to check it redirected as intended.
-All colour and text is consistant, all all elements are aligned correctly.
+All colour and text is consistent, all elements are aligned correctly.

 **Blog**

 - Any errors found via validators were corrected.
 All blogs display as expected and are responsive changing layout as the viewports size is changed.
 Posts are linking correctly with database and displaying the correct text, images and working links.
-Each link redirects to a seperate page using `target="_blank"` All colour and text is consistant, all elements are aligned correctly.
+Each link redirects to a separate page using `target="_blank"` All colour and text is consistent, all elements are aligned correctly.

 **Shop**

 -  Any errors found via validators were corrected.
 Page was tested for responsiveness and behaved as expected.
-Database is connected and all products are displayed with the corrrect information.
+Database is connected and all products are displayed with the correct information.
 Adding a product updated the cart as intended.
-All colour and text is consistant, all all elements are aligned correctly.
+All colour and text is consistent, all elements are aligned correctly.

 **Cart**